 The book consists of 20 interviews conducted by GBSN CEO Dan LeClair and Board Chairman Soumitra Dutta as the world first went into lockdown in the earlier stages of the global pandemic in 2020.

 The interviews were a reminder that leadership is an intensely human activity, revealing as much about people as it did organizations, economies, and societies.
 Common themes included: Human––and Humane––Leadership, with responses personal and sometimes emotional as leaders discussed their responsibilities for the health and well-being of their people; Teaching with tech––the acceleration of digital transformation; and Globalization vs turning inward––would the world work together or pull apart, both during and after the crisis?

 Some were confident we are not going back to normal, most certain of long-lasting change, and at least one certain we should be planning for a world with not after Covid-19.

-The world after Covid-19 will be released May 9, 2021 in eBook and Paperback exclusively via amazon.com.
+The world after Covid-19 is out now in eBook and Paperback exclusively via amazon.com.
 All sale royalties will go towards the mission of the Global Business School Network.

 In a conversation with Dr. Peter Tufano, we discuss how lessons from World War II can aid governments, businesses, education to win the war against COVID-19 and win the peace in the post-COVID world.